- Born:December 21, 1984

 Continuing to pursue his racing dreams, McDowell graduated to open wheel racing and secured a championship for Formula Renault USA (2002) and Rookie of the Year honors in the Star Mazda Series (2003).
 He was the Star Mazda Series Champion in 2004 with 7 wins and 6 poles to his credit.

 Between 2004 and 2007, McDowell competed in 29 races in the GRAND-AM Rolex Sports Car Series.
 He secured one win, three podium finishes and two pole awards and finished fourth in team championship points in 2005 and 2006.

 McDowell entered stock car racing when he climbed behind the wheel of an ARCA Series car in 2007.
 In that first season, McDowell secured four wins and earned runner-up in the championship as well as Rookie of the Year honors.

 Hand picked by NASCAR Hall of Fame driver and team owner Darrell Waltrip, McDowell was soon piloting the No. 17 entry in the NASCAR Camping World Truck Series.
-It would be Darrell’s younger brother and fellow team owner Michael Waltrip that would offer McDowell the opportunity to showcase his talents at NASCAR’s top level, hiring him to drive a car in the NASCAR Sprint Cup Series in 2008 for retiring Hall of Fame driver Dale Jarrett.
+It would be Darrell’s younger brother and fellow team owner Michael Waltrip that would offer McDowell the opportunity to showcase his talents at NASCAR’s top level, hiring him to drive a car in the Monster Energy NASCAR Cup Series in 2008 for retiring Hall of Fame driver Dale Jarrett.

 Following that initial call up to the top level of NASCAR, McDowell has become a staple in both the Cup and the NASCAR Xfinity Series.
 McDowell has competed in the Xfinity Series since 2007 and has earned 1 Win, 5 Top-5’s, 19 Top-10s and two pole awards during that time.